 Overuse and excessive strain on a tendon can cause irritation and inflammation, leading to tendinitis.
 Nathan Hansen, DPM, of Hansen Foot & Ankle in Mill Creek, Washington, can help if you have any tendinitis symptoms.
-Dr. Hansen specializes in treating sports injuries like tendinitis in the feet and ankles using advanced medicine, including platelet-rich plasma (PRP) injections.
+Dr. Hansen specializes in treating sports injuries like tendinitis in the feet and ankles using advanced medicine.
 To find out how to overcome tendinitis, call Hansen Foot & Ankle today or book an appointment online.

 Tendinitis refers to inflammation of a tendon, a tough band of connective tissue that attaches a muscle to a bone.
 Tendinitis can affect any of your foot and ankle tendons.
 It can develop in the extensor tendons that run across the top of your foot or the peroneal and posterior tibial tendons in your ankles.